ppant/ppant.github.io/_posts/2022-04-16-ootyultra_2022_experience.md

 Run was very well organized with enough hydration points.
 Course was fully road track with excellent views.
 Second part of the course was more dificult because of sun.
 Kudos to Coach Kay and his team for all the arrangements they have made for runners.

 Overall good run, we all are able to finish well within given time.
+We clicked a lot, whole route was too tempting.

 Here are some pics from our trip ( I, Suresh and Mey):